La Merced, Junín

 La Merced, Chanchamayo (in hispanicized spelling) or Chanchamayu (Quechua chanchay to walk and leap about, to walk quickly and confused, chancha chancha to walk quickly and irregularly, shancha a kind of bird, mayu river) is the capital of the Chanchamayo Province in the Junín Region in Peru.
-Its mayor is Jose Eduardo Mariño (2019-2022).

 Geography

 La Merced is situated on 11°03′43″S 75°20′06″W, as the crow flies 75 km north of the regional capital Huancayo-Junín and 220 km northeast of the country's capital Lima, at an elevation of 751 m above sea level.
 On the paved road it takes 305 km from Lima to La Merced.

 History

 The place was founded about 1884 by Jose Manuel Pereira after the Pacific war by a group of Italian immigrants.
-Before that period there were many attempts to colonize Chanchamayo's valley but were repelled by the local Ashaninkas, especially under the leadership of Juan Santos Atahualpa.
+Before that period there were many attempts to colonize Chanchamayo's valley but those were repelled by the local Ashaninkas, especially under the leadership of Juan Santos Atahualpa.
 The Peruvian army protected the colonists with a small garrison in Kimiri in front of the actual barracks.
-Gradually the Ashaninkas moved down river and eventually melted with the colonists.
+Gradually, the Ashaninkas moved down river and eventually melted with the colonists.

-It lies on the western bank of the river Chanchamayu which later becomes Perené River, a tributary of the Amazonas.
+La Merced lies on the western bank of the river Chanchamayu which later becomes Perené River, a tributary of the Amazonas.